 In a way this building became too big for the community it serves.
 For years a few dedicated people struggled to keep it open with their gifts of voluntary service and money.
 Grants are needed to restore the historic structure.

 People come to church these days, about 30 regulars give an average Sunday attendance of 23 people at a normal service and up to 120 come to weddings , carol services and other festivals.

 Most of the people who worship here have a connection with this church or village, in that they live here, used to live here, were married here or plan to get married here.
 We try to make couples welcome.

 We welcome everyone who wants to explore or express the Christian faith.
 We believe Jesus is still relevant today.

 We value the faith of previous generations and feel privileged to have this beautiful building available to us.
-To run this church we need £15,000 and lots of voluntary work every year.
+To run this church we need £17,000 each year and lots of voluntary work.